 There is a huge variety of Rambutan health benefits.
 From using it as a medicine for the stomach and toning our muscles, to healing medicine worms.
 Moreover, the plant’s roots can be brewed to be used as a cure for light headaches, fever, and tongue diseases.

 Rambutan leaves have healing properties.
 But, the fruits carry toxic saponin and need to be dried before they can be used as a medicine.
 The use of rambutan in nutritional medicine is priceless, as it contains potassium, vitamin C, and iron.

 3 fruits of rambutan contain approximately 18gr of carbohydrates, 58mg of vitamins, and 69 calories.
 Also, the fiber amount in rambutan is quite high (about 2gr/100gr of fruit weight).
 This preference perfectly suits people who embody weight-loss diets.

 The fruits of the rambutan are also beneficial.
 However, the seeds are loaded with proteins, carbs, and fats and can meet the body’s nutritional requirements for the day.

 The rambutan seeds aren’t poisonous, and their polyphenols contain a high enough amount of fats.
 The chemical compounds inside the seeds can prompt nutritional hypoglycemia (lower blood sugar levels).

 This could be an alternative treatment to diabetes (Diabetes Mellitus is likely to be high), due to the stabilizing effects of the seeds.

-In the end, pour hot water in the bowl and put it in the fridge to cool.
+In the end, pour hot water into the bowl and put it in the fridge to cool.
 Strain the solution and throw away the remainders.
-We recommend to drink it 1-3 times/day, before every meal, depending on how high blood sugar level is.
+We recommend drinking it 1-3 times/day, before every meal, depending on how high blood sugar level is.

 Remember to measure glucose readings before and after using these fruits.